apache/trafficserver/doc/admin-guide/security/index.en.rst

 Details of the OCSP Stapling TLS extension can be found in :rfc:`6961`.

-To configure Traffic Server to use OCSP Stapling, edit the following variables in :file:`records.config` file:
+To configure |TS| to use OCSP Stapling, edit the following variables in :file:`records.config` file:

 * :ts:cv:`proxy.config.ssl.ocsp.enabled`